quil-lang/quil/rfcs/analog/proposal.md

 Here are some example calibrations for various types of gates and measurements.

-Here are some example calibrations for various types of gates and measurements.

 Setting up frequencies:
 ```
 SET-FREQUENCY 0 "xy" 4678266018.71412